scalacenter/scala-advent-of-code/2022/README.md

 By default the solution programs run on our input files which are stored in the `2022/input` folder.
 To get your solutions you can change the content of those files in the `2022/input` folder.

+## Contributing
+- Please do not commit your puzzle inputs, we can not accept them as they are protected by copyright